google/prediction_framework/README.md

 --- | -------- | --------
 1   | cat20093 | category
 2   | nestle   | brand

+#### Additional custom tables

+Additional tables can be added if required by the custom algorithms.
+This can be achieved via customization scripts.
+In order to run these scripts when the solution is deployed, you may add them to `deploy/customization/scripts`.
+Then, add a call to them on `deploy/customization/scripts/custom_deploy.sh`

 #### Why this table choice?